The Mystery of Cornelius the Centurion Part 1

 Acts 10:2, KJV

 I found this point to be very interesting due to the simple fact that the Romans were pagans.
-They had a whole pantheon of gods and goddesses; yet in writing this account, the author of Acts, believed to be Luke, points out to us that this man Cornelius was different.
+They had a whole pantheon of false gods and goddesses.
+Yet in writing his account, the author of the Book of Acts -- who is believed to be Luke -- points out to us that this man Cornelius was different.
 Not only he, but his entire house believed in the one true God of Israel.
-I was curious as to what might cause him to break with Roman tradition and embrace the God of Israel.
-While I cannot prove it beyond a shadow of a doubt, I suspect that this may not be the first account we have of Cornelius in the New Testament.
-In his Gospel, Luke relates a similar story of a centurion who was stationed in Capernaum during the early part of Jesus' ministry:
+I was curious as to what might cause him and his family to break with Roman tradition and embrace the God of Israel, which was no doubt not a very politically correct thing to do at that particular time.

 "Now when he had ended all his sayings in the audience of the people, he entered into Capernaum.
 And a certain centurion's servant, who was dear unto him, was sick, and ready to die.
 And when he heard of Jesus, he sent unto him the elders of the Jews, beseeching him that he would come and heal his servant.
 And when they came to Jesus, they besought him instantly, saying, That he was worthy for whom he should do this: For he loveth our nation, and he hath built us a synagogue.
 Then Jesus went with them.
 And when he was now not far from the house, the centurion sent friends to him, saying unto him, Lord, trouble not thyself: for I am not worthy that thou shouldest enter under my roof: Wherefore neither thought I myself worthy to come unto thee: but say in a word, and my servant shall be healed.
 For I also am a man set under authority, having under me soldiers, and I say unto one, Go, and he goeth; and to another, Come, and he cometh; and to my servant, Do this, and he doeth it.
 When Jesus heard these things, he marvelled at him, and turned him about, and said unto the people that followed him, I say unto you, I have not found so great faith, no, not in Israel.
 And they that were sent, returning to the house, found the servant whole that had been sick."